Javascript is not enabled.

 Aneurysm

 Severe head pain is also a symptom of someone experiencing a ruptured brain aneurysm.
-A brain aneurysm is a ballooning blood vessel in the brain and can be common and nonharmful, unless it ruptures.
-However, when aneurysms rupture, “It just hits you like a hammer….
-People generally describe it as the most severe headaches I’ve ever had.
-It’s often associated with nausea and vomiting,” Whelton says.
+A brain aneurysm is a ballooning blood vessel in the brain and can be common and not harmful unless it ruptures.
+When that happens, “it just hits you like a hammer,” Whelton says.
+"People generally describe it as the most severe headaches I’ve ever had.
+It’s often associated with nausea and vomiting.”

 Ischemic stroke

-An ischemic stroke is caused by a blockage in an artery that is either in the brain or that brings blood to the brain, such as a carotid artery, in your neck.
+An ischemic stroke is caused by a blockage in an artery that is either in the brain or brings blood to the brain, such as a carotid artery in your neck.
 Lack of blood flow to the brain can result in a stroke, especially if there is a complete blockage in the artery.
 The blockage can result from a buildup of cholesterol (called plaque) or from a clot that may have formed elsewhere in the body and passed into an artery.
-Hypertension increases the risk for ischemic stroke.
+Hypertension increases the risk of ischemic stroke.

-High blood pressure is a primary cause for hemorrhagic stroke, where a blood vessel in the brain ruptures and blood spills into the brain or the sac that surrounds the brain.
-About 13 percent of strokes are hemorrhagic; the remainder are ischemic.
-“So when that rupture occurs and that blood gets out, boy, are you going to have a headache,” Whelton says.
 Other symptoms could include drooping muscles on one or both sides of the face; weakness in one arm, leg or side of the body; and dizziness.
-Lowering blood pressure is the best way to prevent a first stroke and subsequent strokes, he adds.
+Lowering blood pressure is the best way to prevent a first stroke and subsequent strokes, Whelton says.

-These are considered emergency situations and 911 should be called immediately.
+These are considered emergency situations, and 911 should be called immediately.

-The hypertension headache myth could have started with the death of President Franklin Delano Roosevelt in 1945.
-After dealing with numerous health challenges, including high blood pressure, Roosevelt uttered the famous last words, “I have a terrific pain in the back of my head.”
-His cause of death was cited as a cerebral hemorrhage, or bleeding within the brain, which is commonly caused by elevated blood pressure.
+The hypertension headache connection could have started with the death of President Franklin Delano Roosevelt in 1945.
+After dealing with numerous health challenges, including high blood pressure, Roosevelt uttered his famous last words: “I have a terrific pain in the back of my head.”

-“At that time, we didn’t really have treatment for [high blood pressure] like we do now,” says Green.
 We don’t see these types of emergency-related headaches very often today because more people regularly monitor their blood pressure and take medication, she added.

 Following Roosevelt’s death, on June 16, 1948, President Harry Truman signed into law the National Heart Act, which allocated funding for a 20-year epidemiologic heart study, which became the Framingham Heart Study.
-He also established the National Heart Institute, now known as the National Heart, Lung and Blood Institute, part of the National Institutes of Health.
+He also established the National Heart Institute, now known as the National Heart, Lung, and Blood Institute, part of the National Institutes of Health.

 Unlock Access to AARP Members Edition